FAQs

 We try to accommodate all of our residents, yet some may incur additional charges.
 For more information regarding this, please contact our team members.

-Yes, its important for our care home to be regularly inspected by the Care Inspectorate to ensure our care home continues to meet a high standard of care in all areas of our home.
+Yes, its important for our care home in Radstock to be regularly inspected by the Care Quality Commision to ensure we continue to meet a high standard of care in all areas of our home.

-Yes 100%, we welcome all prospective residents and their families to come and do a tour of our care home to ensure it’s right for them.
+Yes 100%, we welcome all prospective residents and their families to come and do a tour of our Somerset care home and ask questions to ensure it’s right for them.

 This depends on any allergies of others who live within our home.
 If you would like to discuss this subject in more detail, please do get in touch.